ubeydgur/job-posting-scraper/README.md

 # Job Posting Scraper

-Scanning job postings on the remote.co website with `BeautifulSoup`, classifying them according to a certain keyword, and writing the incoming information to an `Excel` file.
+Scanning job postings on the remote.co website with `BeautifulSoup` and `Requests`, classifying them according to a certain keyword, and writing the incoming information to an `Excel` file.

 - Job Posting Website: [remote.com](https://remote.co/remote-jobs/developer/)

 ## Features
 - Enter the word you want to search for in the titles of job postings.

 - `BeautifulSoup` scrape the Title, Company, Tags, Publish Date and Link of the desired job advertisement.

 - This collected information is neatly exported to an `Excel` file.

 ## Dependencies